oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 3. Call the `get_vectorstore(text_chunks)` function to generate embeddings for the text chunks and store them in a vector database.
    - **Main method**:
-     - **Embeddings**: our model use Mirtal llm, other supported models could be found at https://ollama.com/library
+     - **Embeddings**: our model use Mistral LLM, other supported models could be found at [Ollama Library](https://ollama.com/library)
-     - **FAISS**: A library for efficient similarity search  A library that allows developers to quickly search for embeddings of multimedia documents that are similar to each other..
+     - **FAISS**: A library for efficient similarity search  A library that allows developers to quickly search for embeddings of multimedia documents that are similar to each other.
 [More info](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/)
    - **Convert the embeddings vectorspace to txt file (embeddings.txt)**

 4. Call the `get_conversation_chain(vectorstore)` function to create a conversational chain with the generated vectorstore.
    - **This operation relies on the langchain library for creating conversational chains.**

+5. **Save State Function**
+   - Call the `save_state(filename)` function to save the current state of the conversation.
+   - **Parameters**:
+     - `filename`: The name of the file to save the state.
+   - **Main method**:
+     - Uses the `pickle` library to serialize and save the current conversation state (conversation and chat history) to a file.
+   - **Output**: State saved successfully message.

+6. **Load State Function**
+   - Call the `load_state(filename)` function to load a previously saved conversation state.
+   - **Parameters**:
+     - `filename`: The name of the file to load the state from.
+   - **Main method**:
+     - Uses the `pickle` library to deserialize and load the saved conversation state (conversation and chat history) from a file.
+     - Populates the chat display directly and triggers an update to reflect the loaded state.
+   - **Output**: State loaded successfully message or error if no saved state is found.

+7. **Clear Conversation Function**
+   - Call the `clear_conversation()` function to clear the current conversation, chat history, and chat display.
+   - **Main method**:
+     - Resets the session state variables `conversation`, `chat_history`, and `chat_display` to their initial values.
+     - Triggers an update to reflect the cleared state.
+   - **Output**: Conversation cleared and the interface is reset.

 ## Useful Tutorials:
 1. Playlist by @alejandro_ao:  https://www.youtube.com/watch?v=LBNpyjcbv0o&list=PLMVV8yyL2GN_n41v1ESBvDHwMbYYhlAh1